 - 1 Tablespoon lemon juice

 - Cut carrots and radishes into similarly-sized pieces so they cook uniformly.
 Smaller segments cook more quickly.
 Aim for about ¾ of an inch in size.

 - Thoroughly toss vegetables with olive oil and sprinkle with salt and pepper.
 Each piece should be coated so it doesn't dry out during the cooking process.

 - Spread radishes and carrots into a single layer on a baking sheet so there is room for air to circulate and make the edges crispy.

 - Sprinkle with salt and pepper.

-- While vegetables are roasting, make the lemon butter dill sauce.
+- While the vegetables are roasting, make a lemon butter dill sauce.

-- Melt butter in a small pot or in the microwave.
+- Melt butter in the microwave for 15-30 seconds in a small bowl.